TreeKangaroo/yolo-drone/wifi_docker_proxy/README.md

 Note all Tello drones are configured to have an IP of `192.168.10.1`

+Each Tello drone must be connected to a separate wifi dongle

 ### Instructions:
 (the 1 and 2 versions of the file can be used to simultaneously connect to different wingman drones; each will be ran in a different terminal window)